BeyondPerception/GpsSimulator/README.md

 `pi        - rtprio - max realtime priority`

+Ensure you log out of the `pi` account and log back in before using the appliance.

 ### Dependencies

 Run `sudo apt update`, then install the following packages with `sudo apt install <package-name>`